iqzy21/DevOps-Learning-AWS/README.md

 Loopback (127.0.0.1) = Your own machine, for local testing.

 NAT lets private IP devices share one public IP to connect online.

+default vpc
+Default VPC (what you get automatically)

+Comes with your AWS account (1 per region).

+Already has internet access via an Internet Gateway.

+Has 1 public subnet per AZ.

+EC2s launched here get a public + private IPv4 by default.

+EC2s also get DNS names (public + private).

+Includes a default security group + route table.